Greens Concerned by Government Moves to Limit Shareholder Power to Call Special Meetings

 “As it currently stands, a group of 100 shareholders can draw the attention of all shareholders to any activities of concern by the company.”

-Abbott's Blokey Industry Policy Picks Some Winners, Backs Many Losers
+Abbott's Industry Policy Picks Some Winners, Backs Many Losers & Leaves Science Underfunded

-Tony Abbott’s new industry policy may seek to ‘pick winners’ but it is still backing many losers and ignores ‘white collar’ and ‘pink collar’ industries, said Deputy Greens Leader and Industry spokesperson, Adam Bandt MP.
+Tony Abbott’s new industry policy identifies some winners but backs many losers, ignores ‘white collar’, ‘pink collar’ and ‘green collar’ industries and leaves science woefully underfunded, said Deputy Greens Leader and Industry spokesperson, Adam Bandt MP.

 “You can’t put science at the centre of industry policy while cutting science spending to a 30-year low,” said Mr Bandt.

 “Here’s a question for the new ‘innovative mathematics resources’ funded by today’s announcement: if you cut $111m from CSIRO but then only put $12m back into science, where does the country end up?”

 Greens Deputy Leader and spokesperson on Employment and Workplace Relations Adam Bandt has criticised the government’s extension of the Royal Commission into Trade Unions.